jhotiniano/Udacity-DataEngineer/4-DataPipelinesWithAirflow/project/1-DataPipelines/README.md

 #### Pre requisites

-Tables must be created in Redshift before executing the DAG workflow.
+Tables must be created in Redshift before executing the DAG workflow. <br>
 The create tables script can be found in: create_tables.sql

 ## Structure

-create_tables.sql: Contains the DDL for all tables.
+*create_tables.sql: Contains the DDL for all tables <br>
-dags/udac_example_dag.py: The DAG configuration file plugins/operators/stage_redshift.py: Operator to read files from S3 and load into redshift staging tables plugins/operators/load_fact.py: Operator to load the fact table in redshift plugins/operators/load_dimension.py: Operator to load the dime table in redshift plugins/operators/data_quality.py: Operator for data quality checking plugins/helpers/sql_queries: Redshift statements used in the DAG
+*dags/udac_example_dag.py: The DAG configuration file <br>
+*plugins/operators/stage_redshift.py: Operator to read files from S3 and load into redshift staging tables <br>
+*plugins/operators/load_fact.py: Operator to load the fact table in redshift <br>
+*plugins/operators/load_dimension.py: Operator to load the dime table in redshift <br>
+*plugins/operators/data_quality.py: Operator for data quality checking <br>
+*plugins/helpers/sql_queries: Redshift statements used in the DAG

 ## Data Quality Checks